How to Lay Lawn Turf

 Oakley Turf can be run beyond the edge of the lawn, then cut back to create a pristine line.
 Use a straight-edged board and edging iron to trim it, pushing down to ensure a clean cut.
 Fill any gaps with off-cuts.

-4. CARING AND MAINTAINING FOR YOUR NEW LAWN
+4. CARING AND MAINTAINING YOUR NEW LAWN

 Finished Lawn